tjvantoll/articles/speaking-tips/article.md

 # My Top 5 Tech Speaking Tips

 This article is an eclectic set of speaking tips I’ve learned from giving [dozens of tech talks at conferences around the world](https://www.tjvantoll.com/speaking/).
 I hope these tips help new speakers prepare their first talk, and help give experienced speakers ideas to potentially improve.

+One thing I’ll note though: these are tips that I’ve found work for _me_, which doesn’t necessarily mean they’ll work for you.
+Each speaker needs to find their own style and workflow, so try to take inspiration from these tips and don’t interpret them as hard and fast rules.

-On to the tips!
+With that disclaimer out of the way, on to the tips!

 * [Tip #1: Don’t worry about slide design](#tip-1)
 * [Tip #2: Make an outline](#tip-2)